ecbc0/note-math/item_en/set-theory_en.typ

   $Set 0$ language is potentially infinite, and so is hierarchy-order-of-set language.
 Of course most of programming language is potentially infinite

-  However, does this hierarchy really make sense?
   Is it possible that there exists many non linear order or total order things outside this hierarchy?
 ]
 There seem to be two types of math objects